Job openings for State government are posted here: State Government Job Opportunities (enter "Financial Institutions" in the Keywords box).

 - Financial Institutions Examiner I: An Examiner I (grade J) performs fundamental examination data gathering and verification procedures.
 Work may include all or a portion of numerous standard procedures to analyze and verify the accuracy of an institution's assets, liabilities, and related accounting and record keeping methods.
 Work includes appropriate recording and reporting of examination findings and the preparation of schedules and exhibits to be included in completed examination reports.
 Duties will be performed under the supervision of a more experienced examiner.

 - Financial Institutions Examiner II: An Examiner II (grade L) performs all aspects of an examination of a financial institution and may guide the work of one or more lower level examiners.
 Individuals may perform a portion of more complicated examination and work with or under the supervision of more experienced examiners.
 Duties will generally include a final complete analysis and report of areas examined.
-Analysis of an examination will include the financial soundness of an institution as well as the identification of violations of state and federal statutes and regulations.
+Analysis during an examination will include the financial soundness of an institution as well as the identification of violations of state and federal statutes and regulations.

 - Financial Institutions Examiner III: An Examiner III (grade M) performs all aspects of an examination of a financial institution to include those of large and complex organization structure.
 Examinations will include evaluation of the management process as well as financial activity to determine financial condition and legal compliance.
 Examiners at this level will, in most cases, have supervisory responsibility over one or more lower level examiners.
 Individuals will analyze and make determinations regarding the data and procedures associated with the full examination of an entire institution even though information may have been gathered by subordinates.
 Accountability for actions will extend through the examination process and the activities of subordinate examiners.